 - Identify the risks in your supply chain – which suppliers are low, medium, and high risk based on their quality, region, quality history, and economic risks.

-You can learn more about Markaaz and the Markaaz Directory by visiting our website.
+You can learn more about Markaaz and the Markaaz Directory on our website.

-About the author: Hany Fam is CEO and founder of Markaaz and a transformational leader with a track record of building global platforms and businesses.
+About the author: Hany Fam is the CEO and founder of Markaaz and a transformational leader with a track record of building global platforms and businesses.
 He is an Official Member of the Forbes Business Council and a Member of The World Economic Forum’s Global Innovators.
-Fam is focused on creating positive and sustainable impact for small business owners through the world’s first global platform to verify and connect small businesses and the network of partners that support them.
-Prior to founding Markaaz, Fam held global leadership roles in business transformation, value creation and technology, gaining depth of experience in payments, B2B platforms, enterprise partnerships and SaaS.
-He served as CEO of AXA Global Enterprise & Partnerships, Founder & President of Mastercard Enterprise Partnerships and President of Mastercard UK & Ireland Markets.
-He also held roles in Applied Technology including as the CTO of Toshiba International’s Heavy Industrial business in Australasia.
+Fam is focused on creating a positive and sustainable impact for small business owners through the world’s first global platform to verify and connect small businesses and the network of partners that support them.
+Before founding Markaaz, Fam held global leadership roles in business transformation, value creation, and technology, gaining depth of experience in payments, B2B platforms, enterprise partnerships, and SaaS.
+He served as CEO of AXA Global Enterprise & Partnerships, Founder & President of Mastercard Enterprise Partnerships, and President of Mastercard UK & Ireland Markets.
+He also held roles in Applied Technology, including as the CTO of Toshiba International’s Heavy Industrial business in Australasia.
 Under Fam’s leadership, Mastercard Track was launched, the first and only global trading platform connecting every supplier and buyer on the planet to simplify and automate the exchange of payments and related data.